-2. The Committee shall consider all questions relating to the internal economy of the College as a community; consider issues affecting the conditions of service of the domestic staff; make recommendations to the Governing Body on the internal repair, and use of the College buildings, and oversee the security of the College and its members.
+2. The Committee shall consider all questions relating to the internal economy and services of the College as a community, including accommodation, catering, conferences and sports facilities; consider employment issues of the non-academic staff; keep under review health and safety matters; supervise the management of the College gardens and Bagley Wood; make recommendations to the Governing Body on the internal repair, and use of the College buildings reserved for the College's own use, and oversee the security of the College and its members.